plotly/plotly.github.io/_posts/plotly2/2016-06-23-how-to-save-export-and-share.md

 otherlang: Know how to program?
 See how to create this in [Python](https://plot.ly/python/#static-image-export) or [R](https://plot.ly/r/#static-image-export).

 steps:
- - title: Save your Plot
+ - title: Save Your Plot
    sub-steps:
     - copy: "Once you have your data and plot ready to go, click on SAVE on the left-hand side."
       img: "![Save tab main screen](../static/images/how-to-save-export-and-share/Save_Tab_Main_Screen.png)"